 Supply Chain Development

-CAAFI® seeks to facilitate development of successful sustainable alternative jet fuel (SAJF) supply chains through direct supply chain deployment projects, participation in research on supply chain integration and enhancement opportunities, communications to advance understanding of supply chain needs, and enhancement of current supply chain approaches and best practices.
+CAAFI® seeks to facilitate development of successful Sustainable Aviation Fuel (SAF) supply chains through direct supply chain deployment projects, participation in research on supply chain integration and enhancement opportunities, communications to advance understanding of supply chain needs, and enhancement of current supply chain approaches and best practices.
 CAAFI works with partners to conceptualize and develop efficient, sustainable supply chain structures.
 CAAFI fosters approaches to risk-sharing across the supply chain that can reduce risk for farmers/feedstock producers, increase rural development opportunities, and generate equitable economic benefits among each supply chain segment.

 The alternative jet fuel supply chain is the sequence of all processes and elements involved in the production and distribution of alternative jet fuel.
 To be successful, supply chains need to be optimized, including reducing costs, technology uncertainty and risks, and increasing yields of both feedstocks and fuel production processes, as well as improving the collection, storage, densification, and pretreatment of biomass and municipal solid waste, and optimizing its transport to conversion facilities.
 Such needs were reflected in the Federal Alternative Jet Fuels Research and Development Strategy (FAJFRDS), a multi-year coordination effort among federal agencies that is being implemented in multiple agency plans, research initiatives, and analyses.